Markham Colliery disaster: Follow up

 A National Committee for Safety of Manriding in Shafts and Unwalkable Outlets was formed and first met on 3 December 1973.
 The Committee produced two reports and an addendum.

 The National Coal Board carried out a programme to examine the braking and safety systems on all of its mine winders and modified them in accordance with the recommendations of the reports.

-Underground explosion in 1938
+1938 explosion

 An underground explosion in 1938 had killed 79 miners and seriously injured 40 others.

 Closure of the mine

 The mine closed in 1994.
-In 2013 the Walking Together sculpture by Stephen Broadbent was installed at the site of the former colliery.
-The walking trail of steel figures is a memorial to the 106 miners who died in mining disasters at Markham Colliery in 1937, 1938 and 1973.
+In 2013, the Walking Together sculpture by Stephen Broadbent was installed at the site of the former colliery.
+The walking trail of steel figures is a memorial to the 106 miners who died in mining disasters at the colliery in 1937, 1938 and 1973.
 Each figure represents an individual dead miner whose name is stamped on the circular bronze tag on the figure's chest.
-By 2020, 88 figures had been installed with fundraising continuing to add figures of the remaining 18 miners.
+By 2020, 88 figures had been installed.
+Fundraising continued until October 2022 when the last figures were installed, completing the commemoration of the 106 men lost.